packagegm/phabricatorGantt/README.md

 }
 ```

-Then you will need to create a bot user to access tasks externally from this page:
+Then you will need to create a bot user to access tasks externally from this page.
+Create a "Gantt Bot" user.

 http://EXAMPLE.org/people/create/